-- removed any deficiencies in Admission Requirements; - obtained classified graduate status; - completed at least 12 units in the graduate program with a minimum 3.0 GPA, including at least three courses at the 200-level; - passed the Writing Proficiency Examination (WPE); - selected and obtained approval for a culminating requirement (Plan A, B, or C).
+- removed any deficiencies in admission requirements; - obtained classified graduate status; - completed at least 12 units in the graduate program with a minimum 3.0 GPA, including at least three courses at the 200-level; - passed the Writing Proficiency Examination (WPE) or secured approval for a WPE waiver; and - selected and obtained approval for a culminating requirement (Plan A, B, or C).

-Advancement to candidacy forms are available in the Department and in the Graduate Center (RFC-215).
+Advancement to Candidacy forms are available in the Department and in the Office of Graduate Studies.
 The student fills out the form after planning a degree program in consultation with his or her faculty advisor.
-The completed form is then approved by the Graduate Coordinator of the department and submitted to the Graduate Center.
+The completed form is then approved by the Graduate Coordinator of the Department and submitted to the Office of Graduate Studies.

-All graduate degree programs are subject to general university requirements for graduate degrees, explained in the Graduate Studies section of this catalog.
+All graduate degree programs are subject to general University requirements for graduate degrees, explained in the Graduate Studies section of this catalog.